 The budgetary impact of genetic testing for hereditary breast cancer for the statutory health insurance

 Objectives: Potential opportunities and challenges of predictive genetic risk classification of healthy persons are currently discussed.
 However, the budgetary impact of rising demand is uncertain.
-This project aims to evaluate budgetary consequences of predictive genetic risk classification for the statutory health insurance in Germany.
+This project aims to evaluate budgetary consequences of predictive genetic risk classification for statutory health insurance in Germany.

 Conclusions: The results contribute to close the knowledge gap concerning the budgetary consequences due to genetic risk classification.
 A rising demand leads to additional costs especially due to costs for genetic analysis.
 The model indicates budget shifts with cost savings due to breast and ovarian cancer treatment in the scenario of rising demands.